Grants Program Frequently Asked Questions

 In communities with limited parks and park amenities, museums, visitor centers, recreation centers, and theaters with indoor and outdoor spaces can emerge as alternatives.
 These facilities should be instrumental in providing access to communal gatherings, educational opportunities, and activities that enhance health and well-being, particularly where suitable outdoor environments are absent.

-How does the Grant Program ensure equitable geographic distribution of grants?
+How does the program ensure equitable geographic distribution of grants?

-To support a statewide approach, proposals will be ranked within their region as shown on the 2025/26 Grants Program Regional Map.
+To support a statewide approach, proposals will be ranked within their region as shown on the 2026/27 grants program Regional Map.
 A minimum of two projects will be funded per region.

-How does the Grants Program support California State Parks’ Reexamining Our Past initiative?
+How does the program support California State Parks’ Reexamining Our Past initiative?

 Where can I find the proposal scoresheets?